Don't Just Save Tax, Create Wealth Too

 They say "You can't have your cake and eat it too."
 But what if you can??

-If you are investing into any of the products above for the purpose of tax saving, invariably, liquidity goes out of the window.
-So, if you are ready to block your money for the next 15 years or above, why not choose a product which not only saves tax, but also has the least lock in period and having the ability to give higher returns beating the tiger (taxation and inflation) in the long run.
+If you are investing in any of the products above for the purpose of tax saving, invariably, liquidity goes out of the window.
+So, if you are ready to block your money for the next 15 years or above, why not choose a product which not only saves tax but also has the least lock-in period and having the ability to give higher returns beating the tiger (taxation and inflation) in the long run.

-Of all the products mentioned in the list, ELSS is the only product with the least lock in period of 3 years and transparent with its performance and expense details.
+Of all the products mentioned in the list, ELSS is the only product with the least lock-in period of 3 years and is transparent with its performance and expense details.
 Though risky in the short term, in the long term ELSS mutual fund schemes have the ability to beat taxation and inflation and give positive returns.

-From the analysis above, it can be observed that, even the worst performing ELSS fund has on an average times given a return of 16.52 % CAGR, with the lowest return being 12.77% CAGR and the highest being 18.35% CAGR in the period of study, which by any standards is way better than any of the conventional tax saving investment products.
+From the analysis above, it can be observed that even the worst-performing ELSS fund has on an average given a return of 16.52 % CAGR, with the lowest return being 12.77% CAGR and the highest being 18.35% CAGR in the period of study, which by any standards is way better than any of the conventional tax saving investment products.

 The moral of the story